nathants/libaws/readme.md

   * `ttldays=VALUE`, values: `0 | n`, default: `0`
   * `allow_put=VALUE`, values: `$principal.amazonaws.com`

-* Every libaws-managed bucket denies non-TLS requests, uses default SSE-S3 `AES256` encryption, and rejects SSE-C; callers do not need to send an encryption header.
+* Managed buckets require TLS, use SSE-S3 encryption, and reject SSE-C.

-* `appendonly=true` requires exact `If-None-Match: *` whenever an object is created, including `PutObject` and `CompleteMultipartUpload`; denies object and object-version deletion; and cannot be combined with expiration.
-Multipart staging is allowed, but completion requires the same create-only condition.
-ACL, versioning, and `allow_put` remain independent settings.
-Use `infra-rm` for deliberate administrator cleanup.
+* `appendonly=true` requires `If-None-Match: *` for object creation and multipart completion, denies deletion, and cannot be combined with expiration.

 * Setting `cors=true` uses `*` for allowed origins.
 To specify one or more explicit origins, do this instead: